Tzatziki (with a twist)

 3. Add grated cucumber, gherkin and Colive oil to yoghurt-garlic mixture and combine thoroughly.

 4. Add salt and dried mint and mix thoroughly again.

 5. Sprinkle some dried mint on top and drizzle with your Colive oil.

 6. Serve with warm bread or our crispy-licious pitta chips

-First time we saw people using pickled gherkin or cucumber in their tzatziki was in Kormakitis, Cyprus; it gives tzatziki a very nice kick .
+First time we saw people using pickled gherkin in their tzatziki was in Kormakitis, Cyprus; it gives tzatziki a very nice kick .
 The pickles we use for this recipe are not sweet pickles, they are sour pickles.